Sjlver/softboundcets-3.5.0/README.md

 2. Build SoftBoundCETS for LLVM+CLANG 3.5.0

-   1. Goto to directory softboundcetss-llvm-clang34 by executing the following command
+   1. Create a build folder where your objects/binaries will reside

+            mkdir build
-            cd softboundcets-llvm-3.5.0
+            cd build

    2. Configure LLVM, clang and softboundcets with the following command

-            ./configure --enable-assertions --disable-optimized
+            cmake -G Ninja -DLLVM_ENABLE_ASSERTIONS=On ../../softboundcets-llvm-3.5.0

+      You can squeeze out a bit more performance by removing the `-DLLVM_ENABLE_ASSERTIONS`.

-      If you prefer a faster compiler and do not need to debug SoftBoundCETS, use `--enable-optimized`.
+      If you need to debug SoftBoundCETS, add `-DCMAKE_BUILD_TYPE=Debug`

       If you want to use SoftBoundCETS with LTO, follow the instructions at http://llvm.org/docs/GoldPlugin.html and add the
-      `--with-binutils-include=/usr/include` parameter.
+      `-DLLVM_BINUTILS_INCDIR=/usr/include ` parameter.
 Replace `/usr/include` by
       the folder that contains the `plugin-api.h` file.

    3. Build softboundcets, LLVM, clang with the following command

-            make -j8
+            ninja

 3. Set up your environment to use SoftBoundCETS

    For example in bash, it would be

-         export PATH=<git_repo>/softboundcets-llvm-3.5.0/Debug+Asserts/bin:$PATH
+         export PATH=<git_repo>/build/bin:$PATH

-   If you compiled an optimized build, the path is `Release+Asserts` instead of `Debug+Asserts`.

 4. Compile the SoftBoundCETS runtime library